inspec/inspec/docs/profiles.md

 ## Chef Supermarket

-A `supermarket` setting specifies a profile that is located in a cookbook hosted on Chef Supermarket, with optional settings for branch, tag, commit, and version.
+A `supermarket` setting specifies a profile that is located in a cookbook hosted on Chef Supermarket.
 The source location is translated into a URL upon resolution.
-This type of dependency supports version indexing via semantic versioning as git tags.

 For example:

     depends:
     - name: supermarket-profile
-      git: username/profile
-      branch:  desired_branch
-      tag:     desired_version
-      commit:  pinned_commit
-      version: semver_via_tags
+      supermarket: supermarket-username/supermarket-profile

+Available Supermarket profiles can be listed with `inspec supermarket profiles`.

 ## GitHub

-A `github` setting specifies a profile that is located in a repository hosted on GitHub, with optional settings for branch, tag, commit, and version.
+A `github` setting specifies a profile that is located in a repository hosted on GitHub.
 The source location is translated into a URL upon resolution.
-This type of dependency supports version indexing via semantic versioning as git tags.

 For example:

     depends:
     - name: gh-profile
-      git: username/project
+      github: username/project

-      branch:  desired_branch
-      tag:     desired_version
-      commit:  pinned_commit
-      version: semver_via_tags
+A path to a Git commit or tag on GitHub can also be used:

+    dev-sec/linux-baseline
+    dev-sec/linux-baseline/tree/2.0
+    dev-sec/linux-baseline/tree/48bd4388ddffde68badd83aefa654e7af3231876

+would all download profiles corresponding to the GitHub URL, https://github.com/dev-sec/linux-baseline/tree/48bd4388ddffde68badd83aefa654e7af3231876, for example.

 ## Chef Compliance